 You can gradually start adding some fish at this juncture, allowing some wait time to make sure this useful bacterium balances the increased waste load.

-Note that even though Nitrate is much safer for the fish, if its concentration goes past 40 mg/l, it should signal you to perform a water change to reduce this nitrate levels.
+Note that even though Nitrate is much safer for the fish, if its concentration goes past 40 mg/l, it should signal you to perform a water change to reduce the nitrate levels.

 Method#2: Cycle A Fish Tank Without Fish